rrreeezzz/rrreeezzz.github.io/_posts/2018-03-02-pragyan-ctf-old-school-hack.markdown

 arg[0]: 0x7fffffffe010 ("2a5880700ae8e5f51ca9df9c5a44356d.dat")
 arg[1]: 0x400d98 --> 0x72 ('r')
 {% endhighlight %}
 Yep, looks like it will try to open *2a5880700ae8e5f51ca9df9c5a44356d.dat*.
-I created a file with this name and some random characters in it and yes it open and output it.
+I created a file with this name and some random characters in it and yes it opens and outputs it.

 We also want to give a look on how where the string is placed in the stack.
 Let's set a breakpoint before the call to **print_record** in the **main** function:
 {% highlight nasm %}